OpenShapeLab/ShapeGPT/README.md

 This code is distributed under an [MIT LICENSE](LICENSE).

-Note that our code depends on other libraries, including [PyTorch3D](https://pytorch3d.org/), and uses datasets which each have their own respective licenses that must also be followed.
+Note that our code depends on other libraries, including [PyTorch3D](https://pytorch3d.org/) and [PyTorch Lightning](https://lightning.ai/), and uses datasets which each have their own respective licenses that must also be followed.